 Our HORIZON ULTRA and POLARIS models have a combined dip and index adjustment on the drum screw.
 On the BOBBY SCHENK, only the index error can be corrected at the drum screw.

-The index error, which can also be adjusted on the mirror (tilting error of the index mirror), can be corrected on an extra scale on the drum screw.
+The index error, which can also be adjusted on the horizon mirror, can be corrected on an extra scale on the drum screw.
 It means that this error does not have to be taken into account in the calculations.

 Same applies to the height of eye (dip) adjustment.
 With this scale, the height of eye can be preset independently of the index error and does not have to be taken into account in the calculations e.g. the value for zero has to be selected in the table.

 In practice, the height of eye (dip) is rarely adjusted, e.g. for observations on a particular ship or voyage.

 In the case of the combined adjustment the left scale is for adjusting the height of eye (dip), and the right scale is for correcting the index error.